Nordstrom Anniversary Sale 2020: Shop Our Staff's Top Picks

-Nordstrom Anniversary Sale 2020: 2 More Days to Shop Our Staff's Top Picks
+Nordstrom Anniversary Sale 2020: Last Day to Shop Our Staff's Top Picks

-Our team has been scouring the Nordstrom Anniversary Sale for weeks now, so naturally we've gathered a lot of favorites along the way.
-From faux leather leggings and a cozy cardigan to candles and a rose gold toaster, the ET Style staff is sharing their personal faves of the best deals from the department store's biggest shopping event.
+Last day to save!
+The ET Style team has been scouring the Nordstrom Anniversary Sale for weeks now, so naturally we've gathered a lot of favorites along the way.
+From faux leather leggings and a cozy cardigan to candles and a rose gold toaster, we're sharing our personal faves of the best deals from the department store's biggest shopping event.

-We suggest you hurry and shop as the sale is ending Sunday, August 30th and prices will go back up on Aug.
+We suggest you hurry and shop as the sale ends Aug.
+30 and prices go back up on Aug.
 31. Many styles have been quickly selling out since the sale opened to the public, following the Early Access pre-sale for Nordstrom cardmembers.

 The Nordstrom sale is offering big savings across categories such as skincare, lingerie, women's apparel, leggings, activewear, loungewear, luggage, shoes, on-trend sneakers and chic pet clothing.
 The massive shopping event is also full of discounts on home decor including at-home bar essentials, bedding, bath accessories, pillows, wall art and rugs.
 If you've saved your favorite picks to your Wish List, you can check out faster with that coveted sale price.

-Shop the Nordstrom Anniversary Sale now and check out our top picks.
+Shop the Nordstrom Anniversary Sale now and check out our top picks before the sale ends.

 Have you ever seen a more perfect pair of booties?
 This Steve Madden pointed-toe boot is available in four colors.